History of Caitlin Clark in Timeline

 Others born on this day/year

 In 2017, Caitlin Clark represented the United States at the FIBA Under-16 Women's Americas Championship in Buenos Aires, Argentina.
-As a bench player, she averaged 8.8 points per game, contributing to her team's undefeated 5–0 record and gold medal victory.
+She helped her team win the gold medal.

-On February 4, 2019, during her junior season, Caitlin Clark achieved a career milestone by scoring 60 points in a game against Mason City High School.
-She also set a state single-game record with 13 three-pointers.
+On February 4, 2019, during her junior season, Caitlin Clark scored 60 points in a game against Mason City High School.
+She also set the state single-game record with 13 three-pointers.

 November 12, 2019: Commitment to Iowa

-On November 12, 2019, Caitlin Clark announced her commitment to play college basketball for Iowa, after reconsidering her verbal commitment to Notre Dame.
+On November 12, 2019, Caitlin Clark announced her commitment to play college basketball for Iowa, choosing them over offers from Iowa State and Notre Dame.

 In 2019, Caitlin Clark played at the FIBA Under-19 Women's Basketball World Cup in Bangkok, Thailand.
-Over seven games, she averaged 5.3 points per game and secured another gold medal with her team, which finished with a perfect 7–0 record.
+She won another gold medal.

 November 25, 2020: Collegiate Debut

-On November 25, 2020, Caitlin Clark made her collegiate debut, recording 27 points, eight rebounds, and four assists in a victory over Northern Iowa.
+On November 25, 2020, Caitlin Clark made her collegiate debut, recording 27 points, eight rebounds, and four assists in a win over Northern Iowa.

 January 6, 2021: 37 Points Against Minnesota